cetanu/ipfilter_howto/README.md

 ## Drop-Safe Logging With dup-to and to.

 Until now, we've been using the filter to drop packets.
-Instead of dropping them, lets consider passing them on to another system that can do something useful with this information beyond the logging we can perform with ipmon.
+Instead of dropping them, lets consider passing them on to another system that can do something useful with this information beyond the logging we can perform with `ipmon`.

 Our firewall system, be it a bridge or a router, can have as many interfaces as we can cram into the system.
 We can use this information to create a "drop-safe" for our packets.
 A good example of a use for this would be to implement an intrusion detection network.
 For starters, it might be desirable to hide the presence of our intrusion detection systems from our real network so that we can keep them from being detected.

 Before we get started, there are some operational characteristics that we need to make note of.
-If we are only going to deal with blocked packets, we can use either the to keyword or the fastroute keyword.
-(We'll cover the differences between these two later) If we're going to pass the packets like we normally would, we need to make a copy of the packet for our drop-safe log with the dup-to keyword.
+If we are only going to deal with blocked packets, we can use either the `to` keyword or the `fastroute` keyword.
+<sub>(We'll cover the differences between these two later)</sub>

+If we're going to pass the packets like we normally would, we need to make a copy of the packet for our drop-safe log with the `dup-to` keyword.

 ## The dup-to Method

-If, for example, we wanted to send a copy of everything going out the xl3 interface off to our drop-safe network on ed0, we would use this rule in our filter list:
+If, for example, we wanted to send a copy of everything going out the `xl3` interface off to our drop-safe network on `ed0`, we would use this rule in our filter list:

     pass out on xl3 dup-to ed0 from any to any